fmi-basel/brainscales-2-surrogate-gradients/README.md

 # Surrogate gradients for BrainScaleS-2

-Warning: To fully execute the code available within this repository you will need access to a neuromorphic BrainScaleS-2 system and the corresponding software stack.
+**Important:** To run the code in this repository you need access to a neuromorphic BrainScaleS-2 system and the corresponding software stack.

-You may explore the examples provided here in a software-only mode by specifying `--software-only`.

 ## Dependencies